-There are some fantastic charities right in our neighborhood whose work we deeply admire and continue to support.
+There are some fantastic charities right in our neighbourhood whose work we deeply admire and continue to support.

-Since 2009, the Music’all charity has provided musical education to young musicians who don’t have access to music in their school or community.
+Music’all is a not-for-profit, extra-curricular music school based in south-west London for children age 4-18.
+Since 2009, the Music’all charity has been providing musical educations to children who don’t have access to music in their school or community.
 Every year, it runs a bursary scheme which is financed by our fundraising activities.
-The PYC was happy to support music in the life of others by donating a pass for the auction.
+PYC is proud to support its great work bringing music to all.

 For their Christmas fair, Prospect House School asked the PYC to participate in their fundraising and we were happy to do so by donating kids classes as raffle prizes.
 This year, all the Christmas fair proceeds went to the Albaraca Nursery School in Gambia who educates 160 children as well as provides for the wider community.
 Albaraca means “thank you” in the local language.

 Prospect House School

 “On behalf of the Christmas Fair Committee, all the children at Prospect House School and especially from The Albaraca Nursery School in Gambia we would like to say a very big thank you for your kind donation towards our Christmas Fair.”

 – The Christmas Fair Committee, Prospect House School